turtledog8/CDS-Backup281223/src/documentation/Documentation.md

 # MyLinkedList

+## Location:
+src/list/linkedlist/MyLinkedList.java

 ## Description:

-`MyLinkedList` is an implementation of the `List` interface and `Iterable` interface, providing a linked list data structure.
+`MyLinkedList` is an implementation of the `list` interface and `Iterable` interface, providing a linked list data structure.
 It allows for dynamic insertion, deletion, and retrieval of elements.

 ## Constructors